blackscreen1-dl/bs1-ctf-writeups/osu-25/ssss+.md

 # ssss+

-## Problem Details
+## problem details

-Problem name: ssss+
+problem name: ssss+
-Problem author: wwm
+problem author: wwm
-Category: crypto
+category: crypto
-Description: can you do it again, but with hidden?
+description: can you do it again, but with hidden?
-Attachments: server.py
+attachments: server.py

 ```
 #!/usr/local/bin/python3